Khwaja Ahsanullah: Early life

-Ahsanullah was born in 1846 as the son of Khwaja Abdul Ghani and Ismatun Nesa.
-As a young child he learned Urdu, Arabic and Persian in addition to the Islamic education of Quran, Hadith, and Fiqh.
-He was noted as being a very gifted child, and mastered the religious Islamic doctrine at a very young age.
+Ahsanullah was born in 1846 to Khwaja Abdul Ghani and Ismatun Nesa.
+As a young child, he learned Urdu, Arabic and Persian, and the Islamic education of Quran, Hadith, and Fiqh.
+He was noted as being a very gifted child and mastered the religious Islamic doctrine at a very young age.
 By age 22, he handled the maintenance and expansion of the family estates.